07-Ghost: Manga

+Written and illustrated by Yuki Amemiya and Yukino Ichihara, 07-Ghost was serialized in Ichijinsha's josei manga magazine Monthly Comic Zero Sum.
+Its first installment was published in the magazine's June 2005 issue.
+The series finished its final installment in the October 2013 issue of Monthly Comic Zero Sum, published on August 28, 2013.
+Ichijinsha collected its chapters in Seventeen tankōbon volumes, released from November 25, 2005, to September 25, 2013.
+Ichijinsha republished the series in nine bunkoban volumes from July 25, 2015, to March 25, 2016.

-07-Ghost was serialized in the shōjo manga magazine Monthly Comic Zero Sum published by Ichijinsha.
-17 volumes have been released.
-It was licensed in North America by Go!Comi, who published the first few volumes before they stopped publishing in October 2009.
+The manga was licensed in North America by Go!Comi, who published the first few volumes before they stopped publishing in October 2009.
 Viz Media has since licensed the series; the first volume of their version of the series was released 13 November 2012.
+The manga has also been licensed in France by Kazé.

 Drama CD

 The first drama CD, Kamisama ni Todoku Koibumi, was released in 2007.
 It features many of the same voice actors that will be reprising their roles for the anime.
 A second drama CD was released in February 2009 entitled "The Day of Retribution".
 The second drama CD features the same voice cast for the previous CD and the anime, and a bonus track of the cast's comments and a specially drawn cover by the manga artist.
 In October the same year, another drama CD was released, titled "The Top News Headlines".
 Another drama CD was released in 2009.
 Limited edition DVDs have been released since autumn 2009.
 Thirteen mini-dramas are included in these DVDs.
 The first mini-drama features Teito and Mikage, the second Teito and Frau, the third Teito and Ayanami, the fourth Teito and Hakuren, the fifth Hyuuga and Konatsu, the sixth Castor and Labrador, the seventh Kuroyuri and Haruse, the eighth Frau and Castor, the ninth Katsuragi and Konatsu, the tenth Frau and Razette, the eleventh King Kromm and his brother, the twelfth Hakuren and Shuri, the thirteenth Teito and Buryupa.